GoudetOlivier/CGNN/README.md

 - graph datasets : http://dx.doi.org/10.7910/DVN/UZMB69

+# Fast Pytorch implementation of CGNN

-# A faster implementation of CGNN in pytorch in available in the CausalDiscoveryToolBox (CDT)
+A faster implementation of CGNN in pytorch in available in the CausalDiscoveryToolBox (CDT)

 https://github.com/Diviyan-Kalainathan/CausalDiscoveryToolbox

 arXiv paper of the CDT: https://arxiv.org/abs/1903.02278